-Currently, in our coral restoration project, we are working with 3 different species of endemic reef building coral.
 Firstly, we harvest coral from healthy wild coral colonies, or where possible, healthy coral fragments of opportunity.
 Corals are then micro fragmented and placed in our ocean nurseries which are situated near our target reef restoration sites.
 In the nurseries, we care for the coral fragments until they grow to a size suitable for out-planting back on to the reef.
+Currently, in our coral restoration project, we are working with 3 different species of endemic hard coral.

 Porites colonies are encrusting and can reach several meters in diameter.
-Polyps are very small, pentagonal and and look like little pores.
-So it is easy to remember it’s called porites.
+Polyps are very small, pentagonal and look like little pores.
 They are normally found in 12-20m and slow growing.
-Colonies often display scars and white markings caused by fish bites and are a generally beige or greenish in colour.
+Colonies often display scars and white markings caused by fish bites and are a generally beige or greenish in color.

-Pocillopora is a branching colony with quite short branches.
+Pocillopora is a genus of branching corals with quite short branches.
 It is normally brown to greenish in color. and Found slightly shallower in the 5-15m depth range.

 They grow well in stronger currents or surge and grow reasonably quickly for a stony coral.